near/docs/docs/develop/node/maintenance/maintenance.md

 For security-critical applications and for validators, `nearup` can run a locally compiled binary of [`nearcore`](https://github.com/near/nearcore), but such updates have to be done manually.
 Since validators are responsible for creating new blocks, coordination in this process is necessary to avoid any network stall.

-## Planned Updates
+## Nearcore Planned Updates

-NEAR merges node updates from [nearcore releases](https://github.com/near/nearcore/releases) as follows:
+NEAR merges node updates from [nearcore releases](https://github.com/near/nearcore/releases) following the schedule shown on the public [NEAR Community Google Calendar](https://calendar.google.com/calendar/u/0/embed?src=nearprotocol.com_ltk89omsjnc2ckgbtk6h9157i0@group.calendar.google.com).

+Typically, `testnet` and `mainnet` releases are four weeks apart to allow nearcore to be tested thoroughly on `testnet` before promotion to `mainnet`.
+From time to time, due to changes in engineering calendar and the nature of the release, release dates may change.
+Please refer to the [NEAR Community Google Calendar](https://calendar.google.com/calendar/u/0/embed?src=nearprotocol.com_ltk89omsjnc2ckgbtk6h9157i0@group.calendar.google.com) for the most updated release dates.
-- `betanet` every Monday at 00:00 UTC.
-The release tag is mapped with `x.y.z-beta`
+- `testnet` Monday at 15:00 UTC.
+The release tag is mapped with `x.y.z-rc.1`
-- `testnet` every Monday at 00:00 UTC.
-The release tag is mapped with `x.y.z-rc`
+- `mainnet` Monday at 15:00 UTC (typically 4 weeks after `testnet` release).
+The release tag is mapped with `x.y.z`
-- `mainnet` is not yet subject to planned releases

-Once `mainnet: Restricted` is live, planned updates to `testnet` and `mainnet` will come via coordination with validators.

 <blockquote class="warning">
 <strong>Heads up</strong><br><br>